João Marcos (footballer, born 1953)

 João Marcos Coelho da Silva (1 June 1953 – 2 April 2020) was a Brazilian footballer who played as a goalkeeper.

 Career

 Born in Botucatu, João Marcos played club football for Guarani, São Bento, Noroeste, América de Rio Preto, Palmeiras and Grêmio.

-He earned 1 cap for the Brazilian national team in 1984.
+He earned 1 cap for the Brazil national team in 1984.

 Later life and death

 He died in a hospital in Botucatu on 2 April 2020, aged 66, from esophageal disease.